Role: UX Design lead

 Internal workshop

-With our team of 20, I ran a design workshop including a crazy 8s exercise, concept refinement, clustering ideas into themes and dot voting.
-This allowed us to consider multiple routes and identify our key opportunities.
-The best ideas included visual indicates of when others are viewing a file you are in, notifying users when a file you own is edited and being able to invite users from other organisations to a project team.
+With our team of 20, I ran a design workshop including a Crazy 8s exercise, concept refinement, clustering ideas into themes and dot voting.
+This allowed us pool ideas from a subject experts in the team, identify our key opportunities, and built project buy in with the team.
+The best ideas included visual indicators of when others are viewing a file you are in, notifying users when a file you own is edited and being able to invite users from other organisations to a project team.

 External workshops